skarlekar/fargate-patterns/README.md

 ## *Container-on-Demand* Pattern
 ### Problem
 AWS Lambda lets you run functions as a service.
 This allows you to build applications as a conglomeration of serverless microservices which react to events, eschewing development of core functionalities, easy deployment, automatic scaling and fault tolerance.
 But Lambda has  many [resource limitations](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) and in general, it is not efficient for running long-running jobs.

-For instance:
+For instance these are current limitations on Lambda (as of April 2019):
 -   The default deployment package size is 50 MB.
 -   Memory range is from 128 to 3008 MB.
 -   Maximum execution timeout for a function is 15 minutes.